gtortone/usop-ansible/README.md

 This repository provides four roles to manage different configuration aspects of uSOP:

+* common
-- common: base configuration of Linux Debian
+  * base configuration of Linux Debian

+* epics
-- epics: installation and configuration of EPICS tarball for uSOP
+  * installation and configuration of EPICS tarball for uSOP

+* ecl-ioc
-- ecl-ioc: checkout of Belle2 ECL EPICS IOC with configuration and installation
+  * checkout of Belle2 ECL EPICS IOC with configuration and installation

+* ecl-mon
-- ecl-mon: installation and configuration of Belle2 ECL Monitor for remote visualization of ECL data
+  * installation and configuration of Belle2 ECL Monitor for remote visualization of ECL data

 ## Playbook configuration